lkesteloot/unsong/unsong.md

 Armstrong and Aldrin hauled from their lunar module a great spool of cable, which they wheeled across the surprisingly smooth crystal a few dozen meters to the edge of the crack.
 Armstrong stared down.

 “Houston, I’m looking into the crack,” he relayed over his radio.
 “It’s very bright, maybe not as bright as the sun but close.
 I can’t see anything down there.
 The edge of the cliff is almost perfectly vertical.
 It seems a couple hundred meters wide—I can just barely see the other side, looks about the same.
 There’s no terrain here, no irregularity.
 Houston, I think the light source might be only a couple of meters down.
 It’s like a skin.
-I…I think we can reach the light with what we’ve got.”
+I...
+I think we can reach the light with what we’ve got.”

 There followed a short argument over which of the two had to actually climb down into the thing.
 Aldrin won the argument with his very reasonable position that if Armstrong loved being first to do things so much, maybe he should show the same kind of initiative when it was something important and scary instead of just a photo op.
 So Commander Neil Armstrong attached the cable to his spacesuit, took a climbing hook in both hands, and slowly began to descend into the crack, while Aldrin peered down from above.